-The mandate of the Saint James Parish Council is to promote sustainable social, physical and environmental development and to facilitate the economic and financial viability of the Parish and the Council.
-The Council works to facilitate the orderly development of land through ensuring that the public adheres to all development regulations.
-The Planning Unit and the Roads & Works Department are the primary executing bodies for Parish Council planning related matters.
+The mandate of the Saint James Municipal Corporation is to promote sustainable social, physical and environmental development and to facilitate the economic and financial viability of the Parish and the Corporation.
+The Municipal Corporation works to facilitate the orderly development of land through ensuring that the public adheres to all development regulations.
+The Planning Unit and the Roads & Works Department are the primary executing bodies for Municipal Corporation planning related matters.

-Activities associated with disaster management are dealt with at the parish level through a Parish Disaster Committee, which operates out of the Parish Council’s office.
+Activities associated with disaster management are dealt with at the parish level through a Parish Disaster Committee, which operates out of the Municipal Corporation’s office.
 Please click here for the Disaster Relief Unit.

 The Planning and Disaster Relief Department web pages aim to inform the public of our areas of responsibility.
 We offer instruction on how to obtain subdivision approval, planning statistics, links to planning and disaster relief-related sites and maps of St. James and Montego Bay.